facebook/flow/docs/02-underscore.md

 While this is not currently the most clear error message, a glimpse at the lines mentioned make it clear it is about the instantiation of classes without the `new` keyword.
 We simply update lines like:

 {% highlight javascript %}
-...
 results = Array(length),
-...
 {% endhighlight %}

 to

 {% highlight javascript %}
-...
 results = new Array(length),
-...
 {% endhighlight %}

-At the time of writing, Underscore contains seven such instatations.
+At the time of writing, Underscore contains seven `Array` instantations and a `TypeError`.
 When updated, this brings our error count down considerably.

 ## Type inference in conditions